 KCDF is available at all times to clarify on any issues regarding your fund.
 However, KCDF holds a fund builders forum annually where all fund initiators are updated on the status of their funds.

 13. Are the designated funds audited?

-KCDF undertakes annual audits of the funds with reputable firms and the report is made public on our website for public scrutiny.
+KCDF undertakes annual audits of the funds with reputable firms and the report is made public on our website for accountability and transparency.